deepfence/ThreatStryker-docs/docs/docs/cloud/agents.md

 # Register a Sensor Agent with Deepfence Cloud

-:::tip
+:::info
-If you are installing docker agent or kuberntes agent, in the console select '**settings**' from side bar and select '**Agent setup**', this page shows commands for installing agents on docker and kuberntes, the same page appears first time when no agents are configured to connect to the console
+If you are installing docker agent or kuberntes agent, in the console select '**settings**' from sidebar and select '**Agent setup**'.
+This page shows commands for installing agents on docker and kuberntes, the same page appears first time when no agents are configured to connect to the console
 :::

 To register a ThreatStryer agent, you need two items of information: